-Experience layers of history and a vibrant design culture through the art, architecture and urban design of Rome.
-Walk through the ancient forums, sketch masterpieces from the Renaissance, and learn from experts about the rivalries between the patrons, artists and architects who shaped the city.
-See how historic buildings, streets and plazas continue to sustain lively interaction in one of the world's most dynamic cities.
+Experience layers of history and space surrounded by a vibrant design culture through the architecture, interior architecture, and urban design of Rome.
+Walk through the ancient forums, sketch masterpieces of art and architecture from Ancient to Renaissance and Modern eras and learn from local and international experts about the design process and rivalries between the patrons, artists, and architects who shaped the city.
+See how buildings, interiors, streets, and plazas continue to sustain lively interaction in one of the world's most dynamic and eternal cities.

-Courses in the Architecture track will satisfy requirements in Architecture, Interior Architecture, Landscape Architecture, and Product Design.
-ARH 4/507: City of Rome satisfies Architectural History – Renaissance requirement or ARCH 4/530 Architectural Context or Subject Area Elective.
+Courses will satisfy requirements in Architecture, Interior Architecture, Landscape Architecture, and Product Design.
+ARH 4/507: City of Rome satisfies Architectural History.
 For Interior Architecture majors this course satisfies Western Architecture History or Subject Area Elective.

 Faculty and Staff